Grain and Forage Crop Producer

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

-Alberta regulates some specialized crops, such as sugar beets, under supply management systems.
+Alberta regulates some specialized crops, such as sugar beets, under supply-management systems.
 Specialized crop producers may need to register with an industry organization.
-For example, seed growers must be registered with the Canadian Seed Growers Association.
+For example, seed growers must register with the Canadian Seed Growers Association.

 To protect their income, most grain and forage crop producers diversify their operations.
 They grow different crops during the same season.
-This helps minimize the risks by allowing different marketing options.
+This helps minimize the risks by allowing different marketing options and insurance.
 It also lowers the chance of a complete crop failure.
 For example, forage crops may be rotated with grain production, or hay and grain may be produced for livestock consumption.

-Due to the risk level of this business, crop insurance is usually recommended.
+Due to the risk level of this business, crop insurance is recommended.

 For those seeking work on large farms as labourers, technicians, supervisors, or managers, local Employment and Social Development Canada offices are helpful.
 These offices bring together farmer-employers and potential employees.
 Some of these positions are seasonal.